SCRT-HQ/VaporShell/docs/glossary/Add-VSAutoScalingPlansScalingPlanTargetTrackingConfiguration.md

----
-layout: glossary
-title: Add-VSAutoScalingPlansScalingPlanTargetTrackingConfiguration
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSAutoScalingPlansScalingPlanTargetTrackingConfiguration

 ## SYNOPSIS
-Adds an AWS::AutoScalingPlans::ScalingPlan.TargetTrackingConfiguration resource property to the template
+Adds an AWS::AutoScalingPlans::ScalingPlan.TargetTrackingConfiguration resource property to the template.
+TargetTrackingConfiguration is a subproperty of ScalingInstruction: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-autoscalingplans-scalingplan-scalinginstruction.html that specifies a target tracking configuration to use with AWS Auto Scaling.

 ## SYNTAX